segmentio/segment-docs/src/engage/audiences/sql-traits.md

 Yes, Segment limits request sizes to a maximum of 16KB.
 Records larger than this are discarded.

+### Do SQL Traits support arrays?

+No, SQL Traits supports string and numeric data types.
+You can cast arrays as a comma-separated string.
+In this case, if you used this trait to build an audience, you could check if the array contains a certain value with the "contains" operator, but the value is sent to any connected destinations as a string.

 ## Troubleshooting

 ### I'm getting a permissions error.